Kent Institute of Art & Design

 The Kent Institute of Art & Design (KIAD, often /ˈkaɪ.æd/) was an art school based across three campuses in the county of Kent, in the United Kingdom.
-It was formed by the amalgamation of three independent colleges: Canterbury College of Art, Maidstone College of Art and Rochester (Medway) College of Art.
+It was formed by the amalgamation of three independent colleges: Canterbury College of Art, Maidstone College of Art and Medway (Rochester) College of Design.
 In turn KIAD merged with the Surrey Institute of Art & Design, University College on 1 August 2005 to form the University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone and Rochester.
 In 2008, this gained full university status and became the University for the Creative Arts.

 KIAD offered further education, higher education, postgraduate and part-time courses at three campuses, in Canterbury, Maidstone and Rochester.

 History

-Maidstone College of Art was founded in 1867, and Rochester College of Art in 1886.
-The origin of Canterbury College of Art lies in the private art school founded by the Victorian animal painter Thomas Sidney Cooper in 1882, and known then as the Canterbury Sidney Cooper School of Art.
-After Cooper's death 1902 his art school continued until 1935 when it was taken over by the City of Canterbury Education Committee.
+Maidstone College of Art was founded on 12 August 1867, and Rochester College of Art (renamed Medway College of Design in 1970) on 15 September 1886.
+The origin of Canterbury College of Art lies in the private art school founded by the Victorian animal painter Thomas Sidney Cooper on 13 September 1882, and known then as the Canterbury Sidney Cooper School of Art.
+After Cooper's death in 1902 his art school continued until October 1935 when it was taken over by the City of Canterbury Education Committee.
 The Education Committee took on all the assets and liabilities of the art school and until 1972 it remained housed in the building that had been Cooper's home and studio in the centre of Canterbury.
 It then moved to a new site on the New Dover Road.

-Canterbury College of Art was by this time operating under the aegis of the newly reorganised Kent County Council, along with the art schools at Maidstone and Rochester.
+Canterbury College of Art and School of Architecture was by this time operating under the aegis of the newly reorganised Kent County Council, along with the Maidstone College of Art and Rochester College of Art.
 Ravensbourne College of Art located in Chislehurst was also in an informal relationship to these three, by virtue of being technically in the county of Kent, but under the administrative control of Bromley Borough Council rather than Kent County Council.
-It was the three colleges under the direct control of Kent County Council that went on to form KIAD in 1987.
+It was the three colleges under the direct control of Kent County Council that went on to form KIAD on 14 September 1987.

-The founding director of the Kent Institute was Peter I. Williams, an artist in his own right and former principal of the Lincoln School of Art and Medway College of Design, Rochester, who ran the institute from 1987 to 1996.
+The initial Director of the Kent Institute of Art & Design (KIAD) was Peter I. Williams, an artist in his own right and former principal of the Lincoln School of Art and Medway College of Design, Rochester, who ran KIAD from 14 September 1987 to 23 August 1996.
 He was instrumental in gathering the three art colleges together, but reframed from amalgamating them into one single campus because he recognised their individual cultural connections within their communities.